Photo: Glenda Taylor for Bob Vila

 - Weight capacity: 375 pounds

-Get the Little Giant Ladders step stool on Amazon or Little Giant Ladders.
+Get the Little Giant Ladders step stool at Amazon, Lowe’s, Walmart, or Little Giant Ladders.

 - Height (top step): 14.5 inches